Did you know that Larry Fitzgerald, 11 times pro-bowl receiver of the Arizona Cardinals, attributes his success to vision therapy?

 LEARN MORE: Guide to Sports Vision

 Schedule an appointment with an eye doctor for a thorough evaluation of your vision and visual skills.
 Your doctor will determine which skills require strengthening, and can prescribe a program of vision therapy to help you gain confidence on the field— no matter what position you play.

-Vision for Basketball »
+Vision Training for Formula 1 »